 It will also involve actively delivering appropriate mixed-use regeneration schemes that incorporate the commercial space that businesses in our priority sectors require.
-This includes exploring further emerging plans on Waverley Borough Council's sites in Godalming to provide a new Civic Quarter and affordable housing in the heart of the town centre.
+This includes exploring further emerging plans on Waverley Borough Council's sites in Godalming Including regenerating The Burys site and affordable housing in the heart of the town centre.